 I was jealous of the other travelers; they all had good gear and looked relatively warm.

 I, on the other hand, was clad in bin-bags, a borrowed blanket and a Minion hat – I was frozen AND I looked like an idiot…

 Slowly, reluctantly, we began to leave the peak in twos and threes.
 Back at the camp, I joined Jose and some of his friends for a tasty breakfast of tiny sausages, rice and strong black coffee.

 I packed up my gear and prepared to leave.
 I paused, turning to look at Mount Pulag once more time.
 This was a truly special place.
 If the rest of the Philippines were anything like this, well, I doubted I would ever want to leave.

 The trek itself is not particularly hard.
 It is probably one of the easiest hikes I have done despite the fact that I didn’t have the right gear.
-Mt.
-Pulag is more of a big hill than a mountain and whilst I do advise bringing waterproofs and warm clothes you don’t need to spend a fortune on any specialist gear.
-Definitely take or rent a head-torch.
-Check out my backpacker packing list for more information on what you might want to consider taking.
+Mount Pulag is more of a big hill than a mountain and whilst I do advise bringing waterproofs and warm clothes you don’t need to spend a fortune on any specialist gear.

 Everything you need to know about Baguio